 Hitting: Psis hit great in a group, usually switching to full hit gear after mana drops below base level.
 Psis usually need three eq sets: tank, mana and hit, which is more than most classes commonly have and makes for more complicated gear changing macros.
 A big problem for a psi hitting in a group with dancing weapon is losing dropped weapons.
 While you can make a trigger to pick up dropped weapons often the group will move too fast for your trigger to work, and it may be too spammy onscreen to notice right away that you've dropped a weapon.
 Ideally groupmates will help pick up dropped weapons, but as psi is less common than it used to be many groupmates are not used to this.

 Kinetic Chain prevents dropping your weapons, and it consumes a flat amount of mana each time you would normally drop them.
 This cost doesn't increase with quicken.
-On a dragon psi worshiping Shizaga it costs 36 mana per recovery (no idea if racial or worship spellcost modifiers change it), which is more than dancing weapon costs normally.
+On a dragon psi worshiping Shizaga it costs 19 mana to cast it and 36 mana per recovery (no idea if racial or worship spellcost modifiers change it), which is more than dancing weapon costs normally.
 At hero you'll typically only use it during EHA runs when you move quickly and you can't always count on groupmates to recover your weapons, or if you know you're in the presence of stompers and scavengers.
 In smaller groups or while soloing, you can usually ignore this spell entirely.